KennethGHansen/KennethGHansen/README.md

 ## Hi there 👋

-My name is Kenneth and I hold a Masters degree in electronics and optics.
+My name is Kenneth and I hold a Engineering Masters degree in Electronics and Optics.
 I have more than 18 years of experience in designing electronics for various companies.
 I am now working as an independent consultant via my company Gyldenbrand Consult (https://gyldenbrandconsult.dk/).

 - ⚡ I'm currently focusing on improving my skills within embedded programming, and I will be presenting my key projects here.
 - 🤔 I’m currently working on implementing different sensors with the STM32F446RE microcontroller and the ESP32 microcontroller.